Shirin0511/SQL-Query-Generator/README.md

 - Supports **single-table SQL only**
 - No support for `GROUP BY`, joins, or nested queries
 - Limited reliability for `AVG` due to dataset imbalance
-- Weak semantic grounding for COUNT column selection
-- No SQL execution or database integration

 These limitations stem from **dataset constraints**, not implementation errors.